datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

   Each Team within Ambassador Cloud is subject to it's own Licenses.
 See  <a href="../../subscriptions/howtos/manage-my-subscriptions/">Subscriptions</a> for more information.
 </Alert>

-# Creating a Team
+# Create Teams

 Teams are how you will navigate Ambassador Cloud.
 A Team is where users will sign in within your Organization, clusters will be connected, and give you the ability to use all the features of Ambassador Cloud.

-At first login after you've created an Organization, a Team will be automatically created for you if you've elected to sign in with Google as your identity provider.
+## GitHub and GitLab as provider

+The primary email on your GitHub or Gitlab account must match the domain of the Organization you are trying to join, you will also need to be a member of the GitHub organization.

-If you elected to use GitHub or GitLab, you will need to select which organization you want to use for your Ambassador Cloud team.
+you will need to select which organization you want to use for your Ambassador Cloud team.
 This organization will be an extra source of truth for granting access to your Ambassador Cloud team.

+## Google as provider

+This method will not require the primary email to match your domain and you will need to sign in with Google or be invited by an administrator.

+A Team will be automatically created for you if you've elected to sign in with Google as your identity provider.